stravalib/stravalib/docs/contributing.rst

 Test suite
 ~~~~~~~~~~~
 Tests for stravalib are developed using ``pytest``.
-Currently, the functional/integration test suite is set up to actually hit the strava api.
+Currently, the functional (end-to-end) test suite is set up to actually hit the strava api.
 You will thus need an app setup in your Strava account to run the test suite.
 We recommend that you create a dummy account for this with a single activity to avoid
 any chances of your data being unintentionally modified.
 Once you have the app setup